univention/univention-corporate-server/doc/changelog/index.rst

 Univention Management Console server
 ====================================

+* The |UCSUMC| server and web server have been merged into a single executable.
+  The implementation now uses :program:`Tornado` instead of the UCS specific Python Notifier implementation (:uv:bug:`43633`).

 * Restarts of the |UCSUMC| in Debian maintaner scripts and Joinscripts are now done using ``deb-systemd-invoke`` to respect policy layer (:uv:bug:`54586`).